ShoYamanishi/SDFontApple/README.md

     let textureBound : CGRect // The rectangular bounding box of the glyph in the texture coodinate space.
 }
 ```
 Each glyph is represented by GlyphBound.
-Please note that there is no one-by-one mapping between the character sequence of the string you spefied oto `textPlain` and the glyph sequence for the list in `bounds'.
+Please note that there is no one-by-one mapping between the character sequence of the string you specified to `textPlain` and the glyph sequence in the list in `bounds'.
 The member `frameBound` is used to generate the coordinates for the quad (or two triangles), and 'textureBound' for their texture uv-coordinates.

-As a sample for mesh generation and text rendering with Metal, please find `SDTextPlane.generateVerticesAndIndices()`
+A sample for mesh generation and text rendering with Metal can be found in `SDTextPlane.generateVerticesAndIndices()`
 in [SWOpeningRoll/shared/SDTextPlane.swift](./SWOpeningRoll/shared/SDTextPlane.swift).